adstuart/azure-sdwan/README.md

 We will jump straight in to the technical scenarios/options.
 For preamble and context, please watch the videos linked above.
 NB.
 You can also click the section headers, to take you straight to video content for that particular topic.

-> :warning: Check with your networking vendor for approved/reference designs before continuing
+> :warning: Check with your SD-WAM networking vendor for approved/reference designs in conjuction with understanding the high-level patterns in this document.

+PS (Jan 2024).
+Some related guidance for SD-WAN integration on Azure has recently been released within official Azure public docs [here](https://learn.microsoft.com/en-us/azure/architecture/networking/guide/sdwan-integration-in-hub-and-spoke-network-topologies).

 # [Option 1 - Virtual WAN v1, IPsec API integration](https://www.youtube.com/watch?v=DRYSkxOjetU&t=661s)